earthly/website/blog/_posts/2022-10-09-explore-portainer-as-tool.md

 [Portainer](https://github.com/portainer/portainer) is an open-source service that provides a visual web view for containerized applications. it is a container management tool for Docker, Docker swarm, Kubernetes, and Azure Container Instances (ACI).

-Portainer gives you the ability to deploy and manage your docker containers without having to write code like you’ll normally do with a CLI.
+Portainer gives you the ability to deploy and manage your docker containers without having to write code like you'll normally do with a CLI.
 With portainer, you have the flexibility of viewing your containerized apps and managing them via a graphical user interface.

-In this tutorial, you will learn how to set up, create and manage docker containers and images with Portainer.
+In this tutorial, you will learn how to set up, create, and manage docker containers and images with Portainer.

-## What is portainer
+## What Is Portainer

 Portainer is a containerized web app for managing containerized apps.
 It gives you a user interface to manage your containerized applications for both local and cloud environments.
 This reduces the need for command line interfaces.